MaximilianoVeiga/MaximilianoVeiga/README.md

 - 📫 How to reach me **me@maximilianoveiga.com.br**

 My name is Maximiliano, I am a student of Systems Analysis and Development at IFRS and I am passionate about Artificial Intelligence.
-Since 2019 I have been studying and applying my knowledge in Data Science and Machine Learning in the area of chatbots and voicebots, in which I am extremely passionate and motivated.
+Since i was 18 I have been studying and applying my knowledge in Data Science and Machine Learning in the area of chatbots and voicebots, in which I am extremely passionate and motivated.

 <h3 align="left">Connect with me:</h3>
 <p align="left">